-- This region will display the Measures and Dimensions available in the selected cube.
+- This region displays the Measures and Dimensions available in the selected cube.

 Under the Select a Cube section, We have to select the required Cube available in the selected database.
-In this example, We are selecting Adventure Works Cube.
+In this example, We are choosing the Adventure Works Cube.
 Once you selected the required Cube, Region 4 will display the Measures and Dimensions available in that cube.

-NOTE : Do not worry above the Cubes, Dimensions etc. just understand the procedure to connect Microsoft Analysis Services from Tableau.
+NOTE: Do not worry above the Cubes, Dimensions, etc. Try to understand the procedure to connect Microsoft Analysis Services from Tableau.
 However, if you are excited to learn, Please read our SQL Server Analysis Services Tutorial

 - Data: This will display the list of currently connected data Sources.
-We have only one at this time otherwise, it will display all the data sources available.
+We have only one at this time.
+Otherwise, it will show all the data sources available.

-- Dimensions: All the Dimensions, Natural Hierarchies and User hierarchies we created in SQL Server Analysis Services will be placed under the Dimensions section
+- Dimensions: All the Dimensions, Natural Hierarchies and User hierarchies we created in SQL Server Analysis Services will place under the Dimensions section

 - Measures: You can place columns with Numeric data or Metric values under the Measures section

-- This is the region where we design our Tableau reports by dragging Measures and Dimensions
+- It is where we design our Tableau reports by dragging Measures and Dimensions